 It was clear to us that the practice of constantly reviewing our work is a beneficial practice for multiple areas of life from work to home, even to our ministry at church.
 We have found it to be particularly useful in homeschooling.

 While most public schools are sending out progress reports for the students, I find myself asking my kids for a progress report on their homeschool experience.
+It's a great way to remind yourself of all you're accomplishing and warding off that feeling of being behind in school.
 Here are a few ways that we give our homeschool an AAR.

 1. One Word Association Game